8mas/encrypted-endpoints/readme.md

 The project is structured as follows:

-- `/src/fastapi-example`: Contains all the test code.
+- `fastapi-example`: Contains all the test code.
-- `/src/fastapi-example/ee`: Houses the middleware implementing the encryption approach.
+- `fastapi-example/ee`: Houses the middleware implementing the encryption approach.

 ## Requirements

-The example has been tested with Python 3.12.
+The example has been tested with **Python 3.12** please use this version.

 ### Installation